mfeyx/akai-midimix-bitwig/README.md

 Hold **SHIFT** to unlock a second layer of functionality.
 While SHIFT is held:

 - The **MUTE row LEDs switch** to show the current record arm state of each channel.
-- Channels 1 and 2 of the MUTE row **always light up** as a hint that those buttons navigate device pages.
+- Channels 1, 2, 7, and 8 of the **SOLO row light up** as hints for the navigation buttons below them.

 | SHIFT + … | Function |
 |---|---|